morshedalamdev/mamorshedalam/README.md

 I'm a <b>Web Developer</b> since 2019.
 And also a student of <b>Computer Technology.</b> I have developed a strong understanding of Web technologies and their integration with back-end systems.

-As an experienced Developer, I am well-versed in <b>JavaScript</b>, <b>TypeScript</b> and I have worked extensively with popular front-end frameworks such as <b>Next JS, React JS, Alpine JS, Redux, Sanity, Tailwind CSS, and Bootstrap.</b> I have also had a great deal of experience working with <b>Node JS</b> and I have used databases like <b>MongoDB and Firebase.</b>
+As an experienced Developer, I am well-versed in <b>JavaScript</b>, <b>TypeScript</b> and I have worked extensively with popular front-end frameworks such as <b>Next JS, React JS, React Native, Alpine JS, Redux, Sanity, Tailwind CSS, and Bootstrap.</b> I have also had a great deal of experience working with <b>Node JS</b> and I have used databases like <b>MongoDB and Firebase.</b>

 My expertise in web technologies also includes <i>responsive design, cross-browser compatibility, and SEO-optimised code.</i> I take pride in staying up-to-date with the latest trends and best practices in front-end development to ensure that I can deliver top-quality work to my clients.